Elmer Niklander

-Elmer Konstantin Niklander (19 January 1890 – 12 November 1942) was a Finnish athlete who competed in throwing events.
-Participating in four Olympic Games, he won the gold medal in the 1920 discus throw and three other medals.
+Elmer Konstantin Niklander (19 January 1890 – 12 November 1942) was a Finnish athlete who competed in throwing events, winning the gold medal in the 1920 discus throw and three other Olympic medals and 44 Finnish championships.

 Athletics

+Niklander started training at the age of 12 and competing at 17.
+He trained mostly on his brother's farm.

+He excelled in two-handed throwing events.

 Olympic Games

 In 1924, he served as the Olympic flag bearer for Finland.

 National

 Niklander won 44 titles at the Finnish Championships in Athletics in throwing events in 1909–1924, a national record in itself.
 Summary: